Parajubaea torallyi

 Parajubaea torallyi, commonly known as the palma de Pasobaya or Bolivian mountain coconut, is a species of evergreen flowering plant of genus Parajubaea, in the family Arecaceae, closely related to the coconut palm in the tribe Cocoseae.

-It is endemic to Bolivia, where it grows in dry forests on steep rocky slopes at 2400–3400 m in altitude.
-In its native habitat, due to high altitude, low night temperatures often drop to a range of -3C to -9C during local winter time (July, August), with considerable temperature spans between day and night and practically no precipitation during that time.
+It is endemic to Bolivia, where it grows in dry forests on steep rocky slopes at 2400–3400 m in elevation.
+In its native habitat, due to high elevation, low night temperatures often drop to a range of -3C to -9C during local winter time (July, August), with considerable temperature spans between day and night and practically no precipitation during that time.
 Annual rainfall is around 500-600mm only, with majority during 2-3 months of the year.
 The palm therefore naturally occurs only in some valleys that have waterlines available within stony and sandy mountain ground for deep root access.
 Humidity in these micro climate valleys is quite high despite low precipitation, which might contribute to relief from heat stress by acquiring water over the leaves.

 It is cultivated in parks and alleys for its stunning ornamental properties united to its cold hardiness.
 Plants reach 10-15 meters in height and a trunk diameter of 25-50 cm.
 Leaves length will reach up to 4-5 meters within a crown of 10-15 pinnate leaves.
 Overall appearance stunningly resembles the tropical coconut palm in many features, i.e leaves, trunk, fruit structure including milk, hence its nickname "Bolivian Mountain Coconut".